Vector graphics

 Window frost

 I live in the southern part of the globe.
 In this hemisphere, June falls during winter.
-Consequently, for that month, my digital media group selected the theme "frost".
+For that month, my digital media group selected the theme "frost".
 On 6 June 2024, I completed this piece artwork.
 The reference photo was obtained online.
-I created the artwork by layering tones and shapes.
+I layered tones and shapes.

-To create and edit vector graphics, I use the application Inkscape.
-This software creates images in Scalable Vector Graphics (SVG) format.
-That incorporates shapes, paths, text, and styles.
+I use Inkscape.
+Its file format is Scalable Vector Graphics (SVG).
+That can do shapes, paths, text, and styles.

 Here are some of my vector artworks.
-I entered the one above in an exhibition.
-The images are listed chronologically; the most recent is last.
+I exhibited the above.
+The images are listed chronologically.
+The most recent is last.

 Cafe interior